In my many years of biohacking and using nootropics to optimize my brain, I have found basic blood work is fundamental to measuring my success.

 Proinflammatory cytokines tumor necrosis factor-a (TNF-a), interleukin-1 beta (IL-1b), interleukin-6 (IL-6), and interleukin-8 (IL-8) regulate C-reactive protein.
 And knowing them may help identify the cause of inflammation.

 Excess proinflammatory cytokines can cause severe inflammation leading to diseases like Alzheimer’s and Parkinson’s.
-They can deplete neurotransmitters which leads to cognitive decline.
+They can deplete neurotransmitters which lead to cognitive decline.
 And excess cytokines can result in brain fog, anxiety, depression, fatigue, and overall poor mental performance.

 Adding Artichoke Extract (Luteolin), Cat’s Claw, Ginseng, L-Glutamine, Oat Straw, SAM-e, Vitamin B3 (Niacin), Vitamin B6 (P-5-P), Vitamin B8 (Inositol), or N-Acetyl L-Cysteine (NAC) to your nootropic stack can keep proinflammatory cytokines under control.